 The average couture collectors club today is mostly made up of socialites or fashion magazine editors.
-Luxury items are easily accessible to the affluent and couture clients can get their manicured hands on pieces easily.
+Luxury items are easily accessible to the affluent, and couture clients can get their manicured hands on pieces easily.
 But how can the Average Jo start collecting couture?

 Most collectors start by collecting a favourite designer or to collect by decade.
 You have two main choices:

-- Either you collect what is already vintage
+- You collect what is already vintage

 If you want to check that a designer name really is a designer name, you can look them up.
 Fashion houses must belong to the Chambre de Commerce et D’Industrie de Paris (French Federation of Fashion).
 The biggest names in the fashion world are listed here as members and are considered high end couturiers.
-You can check for a list of grand couturiers and it give you an idea of names to look out for.
+You can check for a list of grand couturiers and it will give you an idea of names to look out for.

 Items that are produced in limited quantities and are in good condition will hold or increase their value.
 Smaller sizes are more valuable than larger sizes, as museums (who buy from auction houses) prefer smaller sizes.